Skip to main content

 {

-"envId": "Your Environment ID"
+"envId": "your environment ID"

 }

-Step 2: Adding Security Domains
+Step 2: Add Secure Domains

 Log in to the CloudBase Console, and in the Security Configuration page, add the domain to the Web Security Domains.